SiteSprintSiteSprint

 What "local" actually means

 A plain-language definition, because "local" has become a technical word that gets in the way.
 Local just means the data lives on a machine you own.
 Your laptop.
 Your office desktop.
-A small storage box plugged into your office network.
-It doesn't mean the AI has to run on that hardware too.
-In most cases the smart play is still to let a capable cloud AI do the thinking.
-What matters is that your data isn't sitting on somebody else's server, waiting to become a bargaining chip the next time that vendor raises prices, gets acquired, changes terms, or decides your subscription tier no longer qualifies for data export.
+A small box plugged into your office network.
+It doesn't mean the AI has to run on that hardware — in most cases the smart play is still to let a capable cloud model do the thinking.
+What matters is that your data isn't sitting on somebody else's server, waiting to become a bargaining chip the next time that vendor raises prices, gets acquired, or changes terms.

 An analogy that might help: it's the difference between owning a house and renting a storage unit.
-If you own the house, you can still hire a contractor to come do work on it.
-They bring the expertise.
-They leave when the job is done.
-Your stuff stays where it is, under your control.
-If you rent a storage unit, the company running the unit decides the rent, the access hours, the terms, and what happens to your stuff if you miss a payment.
-Most small businesses have quietly rented a dozen storage units from a dozen different companies for their most valuable data — customer lists, project files, financials, years of email — without noticing they did it.
+Own the house, and you can still hire a contractor to do work on it.
+They bring expertise, they leave when the job is done, your stuff stays where it is.
+Rent the unit, and the company running it decides the rent, the access hours, and what happens if you miss a payment.
+Most small businesses have quietly rented a dozen storage units from a dozen companies for their most valuable data without noticing they did it.

 What to keep, what to replace

 And then there's the thing you should own no matter what tools sit on top of it: your data.
-The customer list.
-The project history.
-The financial records.
-The institutional knowledge.
+Customer list, project history, financial records, institutional knowledge.
 Whatever software is in fashion this year, the underlying asset is the information your business has accumulated over time.
-That information belongs on a machine you control, with backups you own, and AI you can point at it when you need to.

 Where to start

 A two-hour exercise, worth doing before your next big renewal.
 Pull the credit card statement for the last twelve months and list every recurring software charge on it.
 Beside each one, write down the two or three features your team actually uses.
 Cross off the features that exist mostly to justify the invoice.
 What's left is where the whole-suite economics might still make sense.
-Everything else is a candidate for replacement, with a smaller subscription, a custom micro-tool, or nothing at all.
+Everything else is a candidate for replacement.